Educators say in-person learning not safe, OEA survey indicates

-OKLAHOMA CITY — More than a majority of those completing a recent Oklahoma Education Association survey said in-person learning is currently not safe.
+OKLAHOMA CITY — More than a majority of those completing a recent Oklahoma Education Association survey of members said in-person learning is currently not safe.

 Some 3,100 of the Oklahoma Education Association’s 31,000 members completed the survey earlier this month, said Doug Folks, an OEA spokesman.
 Membership includes teachers, support staff, administrators, retired teachers and students studying to become educators, he said.